bmeurant/technical-docs/software-architecture/programming-paradigms/actor-model.md

 Each actor has a "mailbox," which is a queue where incoming messages are stored.
 The actor processes messages from its mailbox one at a time, in the order they were received.
 This sequential processing of messages is what ensures that the actor's internal state is handled in a thread-safe manner without requiring locks.

 ### 3. Messages
 Actors communicate by sending asynchronous, immutable messages to each other.
 "Asynchronous" means the sender does not wait for the message to be delivered or processed; it can continue its own work immediately after sending the message.
-This "fire-and-forget" nature is key to the model's scalability.
+This "fire-and-forget" nature is key to the model's [[software-architecture/system-design-fundamentals/index#Scalability|scalability]].

 ### 4. State
 An actor's state is its private data, which it encapsulates and protects from the outside world.
 No other actor can access this state directly.
 The state can only be modified by the actor itself in response to a message.